tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Topic 1 Sets.md

 |  0  |  0  |   0   |     1     |  1  |  1  |   1    |

 Again, the column for (A ∩ B)′ is identical to the column for A′ ∪ B′ , which proves that the second law is also true.

+---

+`4.
+Define the concepts of the union, intersection, set difference and symmetric difference, and the concept of a membership table.`

+4.1 The union of Sets ( ∪ )

+Think of the `union` if two sets as combining them into one big group.
+Imagine you and a friend are making a playlist.
+The union of your favorite songs and your friend's favorite songs would be a new playlist that includes every song that either of you likes.
+If you both like the same song, it only gets added once!

+Formally, the union of two sets, A and B is a set containing all elements that are in A or in B or in both.

+The symbol for union is `∪`.